authzed/docs/docs/reference/schema-lang.md

 /**
  * user represents a user
  */
-definition sysprefix/user {}
+definition user {}

 /**
  * document represents a document in the system
  */
-definition sysprefix/document {
+definition document {
     /**
-     * reader relates a user that is a reader on the document */ relation reader: sysprefix/user
+     * reader relates a user that is a reader on the document */ relation reader: user
 }
 ```

 :::info
-`sysprefix/user` does not contain a sub-relation
+In the above example, the `user` on `reader` does not contain a sub-relation

-Occasionally you will see a subject which has a sub-relation such as `usergroup:admins#members` which refers not just to the `usergroup` as a whole, but the individual members which have that relation to the `usergroup`.
+Occasionally you will see a subject which has a sub-relation such as `usergroup:admins#members` which refers not just to the `usergroup` as a whole, but the set of members which have that relation to the `usergroup`.
 :::

 ### Subrelations